snakeyworm/grok-code/README.md

 # Search codebase
 grok "Find all instances where we connect to the database"

-# Run tests
+# Run tests with cost tracking
-grok "Run the test suite and fix any failures"
+grok --verbose "Run the test suite and fix any failures"
+# Then check costs:
+grok --resume <session-id>
+# In interactive mode: /cost

+# Web research
+grok "Search for best practices for React hooks and implement them in App.js"

+# Planning complex tasks
+grok "Create a plan for adding user authentication with JWT"
 ```

 ## Comparison to Claude Code